OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 ![](githubflow_feature_branch.png "width=500")

 As you can see from the image above, a commit to a feature branch called **myfeature** generates a version like **1.2.1-myfeature.1+1**.
-This in turn would produce an artifact with a filename like `myapp.1.2.1-myfeature.1+1.zip`.
+This in turn produces an artifact with a filename like `myapp.1.2.1-myfeature.1+1.zip`.

 Despite the fact that tools like GitVersion generate SemVer version strings, the same format can be used for Maven artifacts.
 However, there is a catch.

 SemVer will order a version with a feature branch lower than a version without any pre-release component.
 For example, **1.2.1** is considered a higher version number than **1.2.1-myfeature**.
 This is the expected ordering as a feature branch will eventually be merged back into the master branch.

 When a feature branch is appended to a Maven version, it is considered a qualifier.
-Maven allows any qualifiers, but recognizes some special ones like **SNAPSHOT**, **final**, **ga** etc. A complete list can be found in the blog post [Maven versions explained](https://octopus.com/blog/maven-versioning-explained).
+Maven allows any qualifiers, but recognizes some special ones like **SNAPSHOT**, **final**, **ga**, etc. A complete list can be found in the blog post [Maven versions explained](https://octopus.com/blog/maven-versioning-explained).
 Maven versions with unrecognized qualifiers (and feature branch names are unrecognized qualifiers) are treated as later releases than unqualified versions.

 This means Maven considers version **1.2.1-myfeature** is to be a later release than **1.2.1**, when clearly that is not the intention of a feature branch.
 You can verify this behavior with the following test in a project hosted on [GitHub](https://github.com/mcasperson/MavenVersionTest/blob/master/src/test/java/org/apache/maven/artifact/versioning/VersionTest.java#L122).

-However, thanks to the functionality of channels in Octopus, we can ensure that both SemVer pre-release and Maven qualifiers are filtered to result in expected ordering of artifacts.
+However, thanks to the functionality of channels in Octopus, we can ensure that both SemVer pre-release and Maven qualifiers are filtered in the expected way.

 Here is the default channel for our application deployment.
-Note the regular expression **^$** for the **Pre-release tag** field.
-This regular expression only matches empty strings, meaning the default channel will only ever deploy artifacts with no pre-release or qualifier:
+Note, the regular expression **^$** for the **Pre-release tag** field.
+This regular expression only matches empty strings, meaning the default channel will only ever deploy artifacts with no pre-release or qualifier string:

 ![](default_channel.png "width=500")

-Next we have the feature branch channel, which defines a regular expression of **.+** for the **Pre-release tag** field.
-This regular expression only matches non-empty strings, meaning the feature branch channel will only deploy artifacts with a pre-release or qualifier:
+Next, we have the feature branch channel, which defines a regular expression of **.+** for the **Pre-release tag** field.
+This regular expression only matches non-empty strings, meaning the feature branch channel will only deploy artifacts with a pre-release or qualifier string:

 ![](feature_branch_channel.png "width=500")

-Here is the list of versions that Octopus allows a release to be created with using the default channel.
-Notice that the only version displayed has no qualifier, which we take to mean as being the master release:
+Here is the list of versions that Octopus allows a release to be created from when using the default channel.
+Notice, the only version displayed has no qualifier, which we take to mean it is the master release:

 ![](default_channel_deployment.png "width=500")

-Here is the list of versions that Octopus allows a release to be created with using the feature branch channel.
-All the versions here have a qualifier embedding the feature branch name:
+Here is the list of versions that Octopus allows a release to be created from using the feature branch channel.
+All of these versions have a qualifier embedding the feature branch name:

 ![](feature_branch_channel_deployment.png "width=500")